mrismanaziz/Reforestation/README.md

-## I am so good at sleeping I can do it with my eyes closed!
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.